PX4/PX4-user_guide/en/assembly/quick_start_durandal.md

 # Durandal Wiring Quick Start

 > **Warning** PX4 does not manufacture this (or any) autopilot.
-  Contact the [manufacturer](https://shop.holybro.com/) for support or compliance issues.
+  Contact the [manufacturer](https://shop.holybro.com/) for hardware support or compliance issues.

 This quick start guide shows how to power the Holybro [Durandal](../flight_controller/durandal.md)<sup>&reg;</sup> flight controller and connect its most important peripherals.